kyletan1995/defenseAnalysis/README.md

 ### [Python Pt II.ipynb](https://github.com/kyletan1995/defenseAnalysis/blob/main/Python%20Pt%20II.ipynb)
 This is all the code and rough work done for all the model building and analysis done in the "INITIAL RESULTS AND CODE" phase of the project.

+### EDA files
+These are the EDA reports generated during the initial stages of the project.
+- [Initial NA Analysis](https://github.com/kyletan1995/defenseAnalysis/blob/main/Initial%20NA%20Analysis.html) - EDA on the output variable.
+This was used to look at the various betting odds variables and see if there's missing values, outliers and any other items to note.
+- [TeamAttr EDA](https://github.com/kyletan1995/defenseAnalysis/blob/main/teamAttr%20EDA.html) - This is the report generated on the table in the database labelled 'team attributes'.
+This was used to determine the data types we're working with and any other standout items.
+- [catData](https://github.com/kyletan1995/defenseAnalysis/blob/main/catData.html) - This is the report and analysis on all the team attributes that are categorical.
+Any correlations, outliers, missing values, and items to note will be detected here.
+- [numData](https://github.com/kyletan1995/defenseAnalysis/blob/main/numData.html) - simlar to the catData report, this is the same but for the numerical data frame.

 ### Roadmap